 It’s very unlikely that a 6 year old locked in a dark room of spiders would cuddle up to two unknown arms from a light (Please ask any 6 year old you know).
 No matter how sensational a legend is, it always flies in the face of facts.

-8. The account of Daniel’s first wife’s murder as narrated in Unbroken Curses (pp. 159-160) and Standing on the Rock (p.
+8. The account of the murder of Daniel’s first wife (Kai) narrated in Unbroken Curses (pp. 159-160) and Standing on the Rock (p.
 73) also leaves much to be desired.

-Not only was Kai killed, but their baby was cut out and killed as well.
+“Not only was Kai killed, but their baby was cut out and killed as well.
 Probably the only thing that kept Daniel from totally losing his mind, was that the Lord permitted him to see angels come to lift Kai’s spiritual body out of her mangled physical body.
-She had their baby son in her arms and they escorted her into heaven.
+She had their baby son in her arms and they escorted her into heaven.”

 10. The “testimony” in their April 2002 newsletter is another example of a poorly crafted fiction:

 This story contradicts established facts and details of the September 11 attack.
-The first hijacked jet crashed into the North Tower, between the 93th and 98th floor instantly killing scores of people on those floors and the plane.
+The first hijacked jet crashed into the North Tower, between the 93rd and 98th floor instantly killing scores of people on those floors and the plane.